-An African safari doesn’t comes in many forms, depending on the light of your stay, countries visited and the level of accommodation.
+An Africa safari comes in many forms, depending on the length of your stay, countries visited and the level of accommodation.
 Most of the African safaris planned for our clients are 100% customized to their individual interests, timeframe and budget.
 The rates for the destinations cover a wide range and typically vary significantly from the “high season” (generally July through mid-November) to the “low season” (generally November through June).
 It’s like most things in life, you get what you pay for.
 Note that the price not only includes accommodation but also twice-daily game drives, a ridiculous amount of tasty food, sundowner stops out in the African bush and the tracking skills of your highly trained guide.
-Lower end cost are around $350 pppd up to $1,000 pppd.
-Wether it is a chalet or tented camp, you can always be assured of comfort and service on all levels.
+Lower end cost are around $350 pppd (per person per day) up to $1,000 pppd.
+Whether it is a chalet or tented camp, you can always be assured of comfort and service on all levels.

 The below figures are rule of thumb estimations based on safari travel to Africa’s more iconic destinations.
 These estimates below are based on a 10 day itinerary, and would include accommodation in privately run camps and lodges and be full inclusive of all internal flights and transfers, all accommodation, meals and local beverages; and exclusive of international airfare.
 Please see below:

 – Value or budget orientated safaris (3*) cost between US$2,500 to US$3,000 per person sharing

 – Mid-range or standard level safaris (4*) cost between US$3,500 to US$5,500 per person sharing

 – Top-end luxury safaris (5* plus) cost from US$7,500 and above per person sharing

 1) Not all African countries are considered similar when it comes to the cost of a safari.
 For example, an itinerary to the remote safari areas of Botswana, Tanzania and Kenya that have a limited supply of accommodation will cost more than an itinerary to Zimbabwe, South Africa or Namibia